Amazon Engineering Manager Interview Questions

 Any employee at Amazon must strive to follow their 16 leadership principles.
+Cracking the Engineering Manager interview at Amazon will require you to know each of these leadership skills and what they stand for.
 Amazon believes that leadership is done daily, that you don’t have to have a certain post to be a leader.
 Anyone who strives to follow their 16 principles is a leader.
 It’s no surprise, then, that SDM candidates are tested for it.

 At Amazon, the levels for Engineering Managers look like the following: